md2conf/md2conf/README.md

 | confluenceContentModelPath | "-m", "--confluence-content-model" | Path to file with `confluence-content-model` JSON file.                                           | '.confluence-content-model.json' |

-### `confluence-content-model.json`

-`confluence-content-model.json` is representation of the next domain object

 ### Confluence Content model

 Confluence Content is a collection of Confluence Pages.
+It represented in file `confluence-content-model.json` in local filesystem.

 ![confluence-content.png](docs/plantuml/confluence-content.png)